RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-WSL2-Installation-Instructions.md

 REM -- Start Ubuntu in a new Terminal window, change working directory to /home/proxmark3 and run Proxmark3 Client.
 Adjust your path accordingly. start "" wt wsl.exe -d Ubuntu --cd ~/proxmark3 ./pm3

-REM -- A trick to make this script sleep for 2 seconds, waiting for the Ubuntu session to initialize. ping 127.0.0.1 -n 3 > nul
+REM -- A trick to make this script sleep for 2 seconds, waiting for the Ubuntu session to fully initialize. ping 127.0.0.1 -n 3 > nul

 REM -- Replace the following hardware IDs with your actual Proxmark3 ID.
 You can find it by using "usbipd list"